nathanrhead/data-structures-and-algorithms/javascript/code-challenges/repeatedWord/repeated-word.md

 ## Code Challenge 31 | Code Fellows 401 JavaScript

 - Write a function that accepts a lengthy string parameter.
-- Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.
+- Without utilizing any of the built-in methods available to your language, return the first word to occur more than once in that provided string.

 ## Testing